 WICHE began operations in 1953 in Eugene, OR, moving to its present location in Boulder, CO, in 1955.
 WICHE is governed by three gubernatorially appointed commissioners from each member.
 Under terms of the compact, each member commits to support WICHE's basic operations through annual dues established by the full commission.

-WICHE's members include 15 Western states and the Commonwealth of the Northern Mariana Islands (the first of the U.S. Pacific territories and freely associated states to participate).
+WICHE's members include 15 Western states and member U.S. Pacific Territories and Freely Associated States (which currently include the Commonwealth of the Northern Mariana Islands and Guam).

 WICHE Job Openings